wazo-platform/wazo-doc/source/administration/advanced_configuration/general/general.rst

 *********************
-XiVO General Settings
+Wazo General Settings
 *********************

-XiVO offers the possibility to configure the general settings via the :menuselection:`Configuration --> Management --> General` page.
+Wazo offers the possibility to configure the general settings via the :menuselection:`Configuration --> Management --> General` page.

 .. figure:: images/xivo-general-settings.png

-   Configure XiVO General Settings
+   Configure Wazo General Settings

 Live reload configuration permit to reload its configuration on command received from WEBI (this option is enabled by default).